Who is teaching?

 Refreshments?
 In order to offer this unique opportunity at an affordable price, no refreshments will be provided.
 We encourage you to bring your own coffee and snacks.
 If you choose to stay for workshop on culture brokering in the afternoon, there is a cafeteria at the hospital where you may purchase lunch.

-CE credits?
-Two Ethics CE credits for this workshop have been requested from the Washington State DSHS (Please note that certified interpreters need at least 1 ethics credit per year to maintain their certification).
-Two credits have also been requested from the Washington State AOC, CCHI and the ATA.
+Two (2) Ethics CE credits for this workshop have been approved from the Washington State DSHS (Please note that certified interpreters need at least 1 ethics credit per year to maintain their certification).
+Two credits have also been requested from the Washington State AOC, CCHI.

 Certificates of Attendance will be awarded to all who arrive on time and stay for the entire workshop.